No doubt most of you have crossed a bridge at some point in your life. But did you know that the word bridge is used in some popular idioms?

 - Meaning: to improve relationships between an individual or a group of people.
 To promote friendships.

-- Use In A Sentence: I have invited both sides to lunch.
-I hope that by sharing a meal together we can build bridges and become friends.
+- Use In A Sentence: Kendyl invited Sarah and Ruth to lunch.
+She hopes that by sharing a meal together they can build bridges and become friends again.

 Additional Reading: 28 Idioms About Friendships – Meanings and Examples